-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 Three hours of broadcast excellence straight ahead, the phone number.

-You want to be on the program today, 800-282-2882, and the email address is rush at EIB net.com.
+You want to be on the program today, 800-282-2882.

-Today's iPhone winner is Brian M., Riverton, Utah.
+Today's iPhone winner is Brian M. Riverton, Utah.

-He's listening to the Man Who Runs America.
+He's listening to the man who runs America.

-You know it and I know it on KNRS 570 A.M. in Salt Lake City.
+You know it and I know it on KNRS 570 a.m. in Salt Lake City.

-This is the second of ten iPhones that we have now given away, another one tomorrow, and we'll keep going until all ten have been given away.
+This is the second of 10 iPhones that we have now given away, another one tomorrow.

-It's easy to uh register to get one.
+It's easy to register to get one.

-You just go to Rush Limbaugh.com and find the banner there for Rush in a Hurry.
+You just go to rushlimbaugh.com and find the banner there for Rush in a Hurry.

-He's getting a check about fifteen hundred dollars in that range.
+He's going to get a check about $1,500 in that range.

-All you have to do uh to be entered in each day's drawing is sign up for that Rush in a Hurry newsletter.
+All you have to do to be entered in each day's drawing is sign up for that Rush in a Hurry newsletter.

 And that's it.

-We're not gonna chase you down, nobody else is gonna chase you down.
+We're not going to chase you down.

 You can also download them directly from the website.